 European Economic Integration

-This Course attempts to teach about the European Union, its politics, economics and challenges.
+This Course attempts to learn about the European Union, its politics, economics and challenges.
 The objectives of the Course are:

 - To understand the fundamentals of the European integration process.